for W3c validation

 The visual assets developed have become an integral communication and engagement tool across The College.
 Working groups, committees and educational designers are constantly reviewing new initiatives against the set of authentic persona to validate that all relevant aspects have been considered and addressed.

-The Ripple Effect Group were engaged by Australia Post in June 2017 to review and provide strategic recommendations with the introduction of a digital learning strategy that includes a social collaboration and communication platform to enable their transition towards a digital workplace.
+The Ripple Effect Group were engaged by Australia Post to review and provide strategic recommendations with respect to the introduction of a digital learning strategy that includes a social collaboration and communication platform to enable their transition towards a digital workplace.

-The key objective of the project was to develop a deep understanding of the learning environment within the PON to enable the future strategic direction for learning to be based on evidence and contextual requirements.
+The key objective of the project was to develop a deep understanding of the learning environment within the Post Office Network (PON) to enable the future strategic direction for learning to be based on evidence and contextual requirements.
 The review included in-depth employee research that informed the development of authentic personas and how they interacted with learning and technology in their workplace.

 More than 40 people contributed to interviews and workshops.
-The Ripple Effect team visited 20 outlets of various sizes across Australia (including NSW, ACT, VIC, QLD, SA &WA) in site visits and workplace observations.
-In addition, a review of technology platforms and background materials and attendance at the NSW Managers conference.
+The REG team visited 20 outlets of various sizes across Australia (including NSW, ACT, VIC, QLD, SA &WA) during site visits and workplace observations.
+In addition, we conducted a review of technology platforms and background materials, and attended the NSW Managers conference.

 The research findings informed the deliverables that included: